Adnanahmad27/Weather-Web-App/README.md

 ## Limitations

-- **Error Handling:**error handling is basic.
+- **Error Handling:** Error handling is basic.
 More comprehensive error handling could be added.

 - **Geolocation:** The application does not currently support geolocation to automatically detect the user's location.